 Often referred to as ‘pulling teeth’, extractions are simple outpatient procedures.
-A typical tooth extraction is not painful.
+Typical tooth extractions are not painful because anesthetic and dental sedation is used.
 Dr. Gauthier will use local anesthesia to thoroughly numb the area.
 All you will feel is some slight pressure and tugging.

 Wisdom Teeth Extraction

-The wisdom teeth often emerge during the late teenage years through the early twenties.
+Wisdom teeth often emerge during the late teenage years through the early twenties.
 Wisdom teeth, also called the third molars, typically lack adequate space in the jaw to erupt correctly and are therefore removed to prevent them from becoming impacted or causing damage to the other teeth.
 There is often pain associated with the wisdom teeth emerging, and tooth extraction can alleviate that pain.
+We use anesthetic to numb the area before extracting wisdom teeth, so patients will feel no pain during the procedure.

 What Is a Dry Socket?